 For WatchOS 6 and higher, AutoSleep has a native Apple Watch Smart Alarm.
-You can now set an alarm directly in the Watch app and it even works in flight mode!
+You can now set an alarm directly in the Watch app or setup a weekly alarm schedule with the iPhone app.
+The smart alarm even works in flight mode!
 No iPhone connection required.

 A smart alarm helps you wake up in lighter sleep.
 If you are woken in deep sleep you can often feel groggy for the whole day!

 Smart Alarm is all setup from the AutoSleep Watch app.

 There are two main options to understand when setting up the alarm, and you can even combine them.
 These options are:

 Time Window (setting a time range to be woken)